alexisbenitez/alexisbenitez.github.io/_posts/2021-04-14-hacker-rank.md

 FROM Station
 ```

 For this approach, calculated the distance between the two points on a real line as the absolute value of the numerical difference of their coordinates P₁ and P₂.
+This is the square root of the sum of their squared differences.

 <br><br>